blockspacer/flextool/README.md

 We use `.gdbinit` add 'add-auto-load-safe-path .'

-Read for more details about `.gdbinit` [https://metricpanda.com/tips-for-productive-debugging-with-gdb](https://metricpanda.com/tips-for-productive-debugging-with-gdb)
+For more details about `.gdbinit`, read: [https://metricpanda.com/tips-for-productive-debugging-with-gdb](https://metricpanda.com/tips-for-productive-debugging-with-gdb)

-Read for more details about `gdb` [http://www.yolinux.com/TUTORIALS/GDB-Commands.html](http://www.yolinux.com/TUTORIALS/GDB-Commands.html)
+For more details about `gdb`, read: [http://www.yolinux.com/TUTORIALS/GDB-Commands.html](http://www.yolinux.com/TUTORIALS/GDB-Commands.html)

 GDB debugging session can be automated like so: